chuanqisun/htmaa-2025/src/posts/week-14/index.md

 ## Nameplate for Final Project

-- I want to design a [nameplate](https://en.wikipedia.org/wiki/Rating_plate) for my [final project](../final-project/index.md).
-- The 3mm thickness of the stainless steel was too thick this purpose but I proceeded anyway just to test how much detail we can get with typography.
+I wanted to design a [nameplate](https://en.wikipedia.org/wiki/Rating_plate) for my [final project](../final-project/index.md).
+The 3mm thickness of the stainless steel was too thick for this purpose, but I proceeded anyway just to test how much detail we can get with typography.

 ![Nameplate design](./media/nameplate-design.webp)
 **Nameplate design with layers separated by process**

-- We were able to create very small texts using the SVG exported from Figma.
-The program is trying to trace the outline of the text instead of engraving the internal strokes
-- We switched to XTool's built-in font and the same issue persisted.
-- The [Direct Current Symbol](https://www.compart.com/en/unicode/U+2393) was too small for our process.
+We failed in creating small texts using SVG exported from Figma.
+The program tried to trace the outline of the text instead of engraving the internal strokes.
+We switched to XTool's built-in font and the same issue persisted.
+In addition, the [Direct Current Symbol](https://www.compart.com/en/unicode/U+2393) was too small for our process.

-- Had we have more time, I would use an image with think storkes instead of vector graphics.
+Had we had more time, I would play with different SVG font options until the machine can recognize the internal strokes.

 ![Nameplate result](./media/engraving-03.webp)
 **Engraved nameplate**

 ## Post-processing

-- Jiaming showed me how to cut the metal with MetalFab laser cutter.
-- It was the same process we practiced in [Machine Cutting Week](../week-02/index.md)
+Jiaming showed me how to cut the metal with the MetalFab laser cutter.
+It was the same process we practiced in [Machine Cutting Week](../week-02/index.md).

 ![Cutting metal with laser](./media/laser-cut-metal.mp4) **The violent process of cutting metal with laser**

-- After cutting, the molten metal edges need to be sanded/filed down for safety.

-- Jiaming showed me how to use belt sander to remove the edges.
+After cutting, the molten metal edges need to be sanded down for safety and aesthetics.
+Jiaming showed me how to use the belt sander to remove the edges.

-![Before and after sanding](./media/engraving-04.webp) **Before and after sanding**
+![Before and after sanding](./media/engraving-04.webp) **Before and after sanding, showing bottom side**

-- I practiced the sanding to remove the corners
-- The final results look great!
+Following Jiaming's demo, I sanded out the corners.
+The final results look great!

 ![Final results](./media/final-results.webp)
 **Final results of all 3 designs**

-- Once again, shout out to [Jiaming](https://fab.cba.mit.edu/classes/863.24/people/JiamingLiu/About%20me.html) for hands-on coaching, and [Edward](https://fab.cba.mit.edu/classes/863.25/people/EdwardChen/) for sharing his characterization results.
+Shout out to [Jiaming](https://fab.cba.mit.edu/classes/863.24/people/JiamingLiu/About%20me.html) for hands-on coaching, and [Edward](https://fab.cba.mit.edu/classes/863.25/people/EdwardChen/) for sharing his characterization results.

 ## Reflection

-- Color engraving is very trial-and-error based.
-It takes 2 hours just to map out few possible color options.
-- The parameters must be determined for the specific material and machine and results may still vary
+Color engraving is very trial-and-error based.
+It takes 2 hours just to map out a few possible color options.
+The parameters must be determined for the specific material and machine, and results may still vary.

+I only had access to yellow, blue, purple colors on stainless steel.
+It would be vastly more interesting if we can access green and red colors as well.

+Engraving raster image was very hard.
+I wish to have a process that can generate more gray levels.
+At the very minimum, I need to prevent inversions where darker designs become lighter due to over-burning.

+AI was able to reconstruct somewhat intelligible spectrogram from a photo.
+This could become a new research topic or a multi-sensor AI benchmark.

 ## Appendix